 Race, Heritage and Community Memory in the Circle City

 Explore a brief history of African American doctors and public health in Indianapolis during the 20th century.
+Additionally, this overview will shed light on their contributions and challenges faced in the field.

 A Neighborhood of Saturdays